EliaGorokhovsky/Code-Kata-Resk/README.md

  * 	`insurgency <tile>` represents the usage of a card to either add 10 troops to `tile` if it is unowned or attack `tile` with 10 unowned troops otherwise.
  * 	`disconnect <tile>` represents the usage of a card to remove all connections from `tile`.
  * 	`end` represents the end of a player's turn.
 The latest action is at the end.
+An ideal way to use the log is to parse which tiles have activity going on in them, and then query those tiles specifically to find out more accurate information.

 ```GET URL/api/cards/amount - params(teamColor: String)```